inviplay/api-docs/source/includes/_event.md

 `GET https://api.inviplay.nl/event/{{eventId}}`

-## Add an user to a date of an event
+## Subscribe or unsubscribe an user to an event

 ```shell